Macbook Pro 13-inch Touchbar

 If this all sounds confusing, don’t worry.
 While the numbers are outstanding, you don’t need to obsess over them.
-It’s clear the MacBook Pro 13 with Touch Bar has outstanding drive performance, and it’ll handle any workload you ask of it.
+It’s clear the MacBook Pro 13-inch has outstanding drive performance, and it’ll handle any workload you ask of it.
 This just might be the most future-proof component in the entire system.

 Mac gaming is still a bad idea

-As in most past incarnations, the Apple MacBook Pro 13 with Touch Bar relies on Intel integrated graphics.
-If you want a more powerful discrete graphics solution, then you’ll need to accept the MacBook Pro 15’s larger footprint.
+As in most past incarnations, the Apple MacBook Pro 13 relies on Intel integrated graphics.
+If you want a more powerful discrete graphics solution, then you’ll need to accept the MacBook Pro 16’s larger footprint.

-But does that mean you can play games better than with a typical Windows ultrabook?
-To find out we fired up Civilization VI, testing it at 1,440 x 900 resolution on the MacBook Pro 13 with Touch Bar, and on the same resolution on HP’s Spectre x360, with minimum detail and memory consumption selected.
+We fired up Civilization VI, testing it at 1,440 x 900 resolution on the MacBook Pro 13, and on the same resolution on HP’s Spectre x360, with minimum detail and memory consumption selected.